 BUDDHISM is one of the oldest religions still being practiced in the world today.
 While the names of many other religions which existed in India have been forgotten, the teachings of the Buddha, (better known as the Dharma) are still relevant to the needs of today’s society.
 This is because the Buddha always considered Himself …

-Permanent link to this article: https://www.dhammikaweb.com/?p=11398
+Permanent link to this article: http://www.dhammikaweb.com/?p=11398

 Why is Buddhism known as the Middle Path